For partners subscribed to Select or Enterprise plans.

 - Next, click on the Finish button.

-- Turn the zap on by clicking on the grey switch and start passing information from IT Glue to Asana.
+- Turn the zap on by clicking on the gray switch and start passing information from IT Glue to Asana.
 Make sure the notification is ON in both IT Glue and Zapier.

 Testing the notification